Pair-Bonding Neuropeptide ยท Protocol Guide

 Oxytocin: The Bonding Peptide Guide

-Oxytocin has decades of clinical use in childbirth and lactation.
+Oxytocin has been used for decades in childbirth and lactation.
 The intranasal anxiolytic and bonding applications have a thinner evidence base.
 RxPepsDirect prescribes it as a sublingual troche or nasal spray.
 This guide separates the data.

 FDA Status